Mamasa people

-The Mamasa (Mamasa: To Mamasa) is a community indigenous people residing in Mamasa Regency, West Sulawesi.
-The Mamasa community is known in districts in Mamasa Regency.
-The Mamasa people are part of the Toraja sub-people.
+Mamasa people (Mamasa: To Mamasa) is an ethnic group residing in Mamasa Regency, West Sulawesi.
+The Mamasa people is known in several districts in Mamasa Regency.
+They are part of the Toraja sub-people.
 Mamasa language is similar to Toraja language.
 The Mamasa people are often referred to as the Toraja Mamasa people.

 History

-Folklore tells that "Nene' Torije'ne" (ancestral ancestors) came from the sea and "Grandmother Pongkapadang" (grandfather ancestors) came from the eastern mountains of Sulawesi Island.
+Folklore tells that Nene' Torije'ne (ancestral ancestors) came from the sea and Nene' Pongkapadang (grandfather ancestors) came from the eastern mountains of Sulawesi.
 After they met they moved to Buntu Bulo, in Tabulahan near Mamuju Regency.

 According to researchers, this Mamasa people was originally from the Toraja Sa'dan people who migrated to this area—developing into a community that is now more commonly known as the Mamasa people.

 Religion

-In this tribe, the majority faith is Protestant, with a minority Islam and Catholic.
+In this ethnic, the majority faith is Protestant, with a minority Islam and Catholic.

-The development of Christianity was accepted by the Mamasa tribe community around the early 1900s as professed by missionaries from the Netherlands.
-The Mamasa people speak the Mamasa language.
-The Mamasa language is grouped into the sub-dialect of the Toraja language because there are many language similarities between the Mamasa language and the Toraja language.
-Mamasa is spoken in the area along the Mamasa river on the border of Mamasa Regency and Polewali Mandar Regency, West Sulawesi.
+The development of Christianity was accepted by the Mamasa people around the early 1900s as professed by missionaries from the Netherlands.
+They speak the Mamasa language.
+The Mamasa language is grouped into the Toraja language family, because there are many language similarities between the Mamasa language and the Toraja language.
+Mamasa is spoken in the area along the Mamasa River on the border of Mamasa Regency and Polewali Mandar Regency, West Sulawesi.

-The ancestral religion is "Ada' Mappurondo" or "Aluk Tomatua".
-This traditional religious tradition continues to be passed across the generations.
-The tradition of Ada 'Mappurondo is carried out especially after the rice harvest, in thanksgiving for their harvest.
+The ancestral religion is Ada' Mappurondo or Aluk Tomatua.
+This religious tradition continues to be passed across the generations.
+The tradition of Ada' Mappurondo is carried out especially after the rice harvest, in thanksgiving for their harvest.
 One tradition from the traditional religion of the Mamasa people is unique, namely the burial tradition.
 The corpse is made to walk by itself to the prepared grave.
 They believe that all corpses of a family or relative will be in the same place in the afterlife.